 - Expanding transportation options so patients don’t miss routine medical appointments, which can cause conditions such as diabetes or asthma to worsen, resulting in hospitalization.

 - Expanding transitional housing and care options, so patients discharged from a hospital can receive proper care and avoid readmission.

 “Rethinking the way we deliver services through the Medicaid program is an essential step toward bending the cost curve of health care,” said Steven I. Goldstein, president and CEO of Strong Memorial and Highland hospitals.
 “In New York, like in other states, our challenge is to implement strategies that achieve lower costs by keeping people healthier and avoiding hospitalizations.”

 The Finger Lakes Health Systems Agency will work with the consortium’s other stakeholders over the next two months to complete a needs assessment that will inform the final project selection.
 A final grant application will be submitted to the state’s DSRIP program in December.
 If funded, teams from across the consortium would begin work in early 2015 to launch the projects and measure their effectiveness.

 “America’s health care industry is going through fundamental change,” said Warren Hern, president and CEO of Unity Health System.
-“We’re pleased to be part of the team that will keep our community healthier and embrace the new model of health care delivery?sharply focused on improving health care quality, affordability and access for our underserved patients.”
+“We’re pleased to be part of the team that will keep our community healthier and embrace the new model of health care delivery?sharply focused on

 In 2011, New York Gov. Andrew Cuomo established the state’s Medicaid Redesign Team, a group of health care experts and stakeholders charged with redesigning the state’s Medicaid program, whose costs exceed $50 billion annually.
 The Medicaid Redesign Team is administering the DSRIP grant process that will fund regional efforts across the state to improve quality and outcomes while reducing the state’s Medicaid costs.